 Catherine allowed her favorite hedgehog to sit on her shoulder, so long as it stayed calm and agreed not to poke her neck with its quills.
 Beside her, a flamingo stood with one stick-leg tucked up into its feathers.
 It had horrible shrimp breath and Cath kept trying to sidestep slowly away.
 (113)

 This book.
 Where to start.
-I knew going in that this couldn’t end happily given it documented the backstory of the Queen of Hearts.
+I knew going in that Heartless couldn’t end happily given it documented the backstory of the Queen of Hearts.
 But it started so cheerfully and I so very much wanted Cath to succeed with her bakery dreams and live happily ever after with Jest.
 Looking back at my notes after reading the first third of the book, I was so naively hopeful.
 “This is so fun and perfectly quirky!
 The Wonderland world building is incredible!
 Must learn how to cook macaroons!”
 My only concern was having to reread sections to pick up details on how the courtiers were actual cards because Meyers did such a great job at subtly incorporating Wonderland’s unique traits without slamming you in the face with “this is how it is”.
 And now that I’ve finished…I believe my very first note post-book was “Oh my god.
 This book destroyed my heart.”
 This was one of the best books I’ve read in ages.
 The complexity of the story and world building and the long, drawn out emotional rollercoaster Meyers put us through was incredibly well done.

 Jest and Cath’s love was so convincingly real.
 I loved the tension and slow build, and Cath’s deliberation between family loyalty and duty versus love and personal happiness was such a believable internal struggle that it created this perfectly crafted romance that I couldn’t help but hope would change Cath’s fate.
 But alas.
 Instead Meyers’ crushed my heart and left me with the worst book hangover I’ve had since A Conjuring of Light.